Goldfish breeding is not an easy task. Unlike livebearers, such as guppies, goldfish can be relatively difficult to breed in captivity.

 The spawning mop is optional but we do recommend them.
-A spawning mop will help protect the eggs from their parents and will make it easier to move the newly hatched eggs into the fry tank.
+A spawning mop will help protect the eggs from their parents and will make it easier to move the newly hatched baby goldfish into the fry tank.
 You can buy a spawning mop in your local pet shop.

 Once the main tank is properly cycled you can add your adult fish (or juveniles that you plan to raise to adulthood and then breed).

 Then, shortly before beginning the goldfish breeding program, set up a smaller tank for the fry.
-This fry tank should be between 10 and 20 gallons and only filled to between six and eight inches deep, with water from the main tank.
+This fry tank should only filled to between six and eight inches deep, with water from the main tank.

 Temperature for breeding goldfish